goldbergyoni/nodebestpractices/README.md

 }
 ```

 In this example, you would expect the `doSomething()` function to return the object `{key: "value"}`.
-However, the function will actually will not return anything! this is why:
+However, the function will actually not return anything!
+This is why:

 ```javascript
 function doSomething() {